christophd/syndesis-qe/integration-tests/README.md

 ### From integration model

 You can create the integration model and run that integration in the runtime container.
-The integration model can be seen easily within the test and you can create variations of that integration very easy.
+The integration model can be seen easily within the test and you can create variations of that integration for instance when using a parameterized test.

 ```java
 @ClassRule